 Isla & Halle (left to right)

-Halle (adult) and Isla (puppy) are lovable and curious goofballs who enjoy exploring the beaches and forests, chewing on sticks, and cuddling.
-Both Halle and Isla have very soft fur, and they do not bark unless they want to tell you that they would like to play.
-Halle is very well behaved, but Isla is still learning so she may jump up and try to give you kisses.
+Halle (11 years) and Isla (3 years) are lovable and curious goofballs who enjoy exploring beaches and forests, chewing on sticks, and cuddling.
+Both Halle and Isla are great with kids, and they have very soft fur.
+They do not bark, but Halle might bark occasionally to tell you that she wants to play!

 Sarah Johnston (she/her) – MC, RCC – Registered Clinical Counsellor